ChadGichuki/opinion-polls-frontend/README.md

 - Visit the address on the terminal to view the webpage.

 ## Deployment
+The app is currently hosted on gh-pages.

+To make changes, push commiits to the gh-pages branch.

+## The Backend
-The app is not yet hosted on a cloud and can only be run locally.
+The backend is currently hosted on heroku.
+The repository can be cloned from [here.](https://github.com/ChadGichuki/opinion-polls-json-server.git)

 ## Licence
 A copy of the General Public License v3.0 can be found [here.](LICENSE)